Cardinal-Cryptography/AlephBFT/README.md

 ### Documentation

 Every package is documented on [docs.rs][docs-link].
-A comprehensive documentation is available as a [mdBook][reference-link].
+Comprehensive documentation is available as a [mdBook][reference-link].

 ### Implementation status